 Another example would be hotels that offer “pet-friendly” rooms.
 Individuals with service animals should be allowed to reserve any room irrespective of their service animal.
 They shouldn’t have to choose between rooms the hotel has assigned to them.
 Hotels cannot charge extra fees for cleaning the room if a service animal lives with the owner.

-Examples where these considerations don’t need to be made are places the ADA doesn’t have jurisdiction.
+Examples where these considerations don’t need to be made are places the ADA doesn’t have jurisdiction – such as flying with your service dog.
 Commercial flights, for example, act under the Air Carrier Access Act, a federal law protecting the rights of the disabled.
 Furthermore, religious institutions and organizations such as churches and mosques are exempt from the ADA.

 The Rules Regarding Training A Service Dog